 Apparently, only about 2,500 of those students do not meet the cut-off.

 This means: if you do meet the cutoff, you’re competing against significantly fewer students.

-Your chances nearly double to 13%.
+Your chances increase to 9%.

 You may find this hard to believe…